martignoni/moodlebox.net-old/content/help/support-the-moodlebox-project.en.md

 A contribution, totally optional, allows to participate in the costs for the hosting of the website.
 It boosts and increases the motivation to continue the work on the project MoodleBox.

 As of december 19, 2017, the project MoodleBox collected 235€ in donations.
 This amount enabled the payment of the subscription fees for the domain names: moodlebox.net, moodlebox.org, moodlebox.me, moodlebox.fr, moodlebox.de and moodlebox.ch, as well as the web hosting subscription for one year.

-#### MAKE A DONATION TO SUPPORT MOODLEBOX
+### Make a donation to support MoodleBox

 <div id="give-form-215-wrap" class="give-form-wrap give-display-modal">
   <div id="give-form-content-215" class="give-form-content-wrap give_post_form-content">